Differentiable solver for time-dependent deformation problems with contact: Results

 \paragraph{Static: Sine} We optimize the material of a bar to match the shape of a sine function (wire-frame) when Dirichlet boundary conditions are applied at its ends \eqref{eq:obj:targetdeformation}.
 The rest shape of this bar is a rectangle $[-4,4]\times[-0.3,0.3]$, the left and right surfaces are fixed by Dirichlet boundary condition of $u_y=0.7\sin(x + u_x)$ and $u_x=-sign(x)$, and no body force is applied.
 Figure~\ref{fig:sine} shows that deformed bar is aligned with a sine function.

 \paragraph{Static: Bridge} We assign material parameters $\lambda=160, \mu=80$ to a bridge shape and run a linear forward simulation to obtain the target displacement $u^\star$ (Figure~\ref{fig:bridge-mat} in gray), using the same set of boundary conditions as Figure \ref{fig:bridge-shape}.
-We initialize the optimization using uniform material $\lambda=100, \mu=50$ and minimize \eqref{eq:obj:targetdeformation}.
+We initialize the optimization using uniform material $\lambda=100, \mu=50$ and minimize \eqref{eq:obj:targetdeformation}, successfully recovering $\lambda, \mu$ from $u^\star$.

 \paragraph{Static: Cube} We set up a physical experiment with a silicon rubber cube compressed by a vise.
 The deformation is acquired using an HP 3D scanner, and a set of marker points is manually extracted from the scan.
 We minimize \eqref{eq:obj:targetdeformation} to find the material parameters which produce the observed displacements.
-We found that the material parameter that lead to smaller error is $\nu=0.4817$ (the Young's modulus does not affect its deformation in this setting) and the L2 error in markers position is $1.48353\times 10^{-5}$ $m^2$.
+We found that the material parameter that leads to the smallest error is $\nu=0.4817$ (Young's modulus does not affect its deformation in this setting) and the L2 error in markers position is $\qty{3.85e-3}{\m}$.

 \paragraph{Static: Micro-Structure} We repeat the same experiments with the complex geometry of a micro-structure tile from \cite{panetta2017}.
-This is a challenging example, as the micro-structure beams come in contact after compression.
-Our solver can find material properties $E=2.27\times 10^5$Pa, $\nu=0.348$ with a L2 error on the markers of $7.9\times 10^{-5}$ $m^2$.
+This is a challenging example, as the micro-structure beams come in contact after compression, and physical models without self-contact handling may lead to penetration.
+The optimization is initialized with $E=\qty{e6}{\Pa}$ and $\nu=0.3$, and our solver converges to a material properties of $E=\qty{2.27e5}{\Pa}$ and $\nu=0.348$ with a L2 error on the markers of $\qty{8.8e-3}{\m}$.

 \paragraph{Transient: Kangaroo} As an example of reconstruction of material parameters from a transient simulation, we run a forward simulation to obtain a transient non-linear target displacement.
 Then we minimize \eqref{eq:obj:targetdeformation} to reconstruct the material parameters (Figure~\ref{fig:kangaroo}).
-The initial material parameters are $E=3\times 10^6$Pa, $\nu=0.5$, and the target material parameters are $E=10^7$Pa, $\nu=0.3$.
+The initial material parameters are $E=\qty{3e6}{\Pa}$ and $\nu=0.5$, and the target material parameters are $E=\qty{e7}{\Pa}$ and $\nu=0.3$.

-\paragraph{Transient: Sliding Puck} A similar experiment is repeated for the friction coefficient using a more challenging object geometry (Figure \ref{fig:puck}) of a puck sliding over a curved ramp.
-The initial friction coefficient is $\mu=0.5$, and the target friction coefficient is $\mu=0.2$.
+\paragraph{Transient: Sliding Bunny} We use our solver to optimize the friction coefficient to ensure that the bunny is on the white line at time $t=2$.
+The initial friction coefficient is $\friccoeff=0.5$, and the optimized friction coefficient is $\friccoeff=0.0974$ (Figure ~\ref{fig:bunny}).
+This example involves complex self-contact and friction of the bunny with the floor.